 You can see the interview in its entirety here

-There’s more response in his song, Nickles and Dimes, the first Jay Z record I listened to since dirt off your shoulders, but it was the usual slew of N-words and expletives and an utter lack of respect for Mr Belafonte.
+There’s more response in his song, Nickles and Dimes, the first Jay Z record I listened to since dirt off your shoulders, but there is an utter lack of respect for Mr Belafonte.
 Belittling quite frankly.

-This is not a Black or White issue Jay Z, it never was so please stop trash talking yourself into a corner, its not a good look, its egregious, to use your own words.
-Mr Harry Belafonte has earned the right to call you out, or any other celebrity for that matter, because as an entertainer Mr Belafonte has used his music as a platform for greater things; he is a Civil Rights Activist, one of the people who fought for the freedom you so trivialise by using that ugly word, he Marched on Washington in 1963, he was a part of USA for Africa project that raised millions for Africa, alongside Springsteen, who has also used his music as a platform to help war veterans, Amnesty International and has been honoured as MusicCares Person of the Year, the same way Alicia Keys is an activist in her humanitarian efforts to Keep A Child alive by fighting aids, the same way Elton uses his AIDS foundation…to artists like these their celebrity is more than just showing up and they recognise their fame as a tool to impact a lasting change not just increase the size of their bank balance.
-Charity knows no colour, no class.
-Its about helping those who cannot help themselves.
+This is its egregious, to use your own words.
+Mr Harry Belafonte has earned the right to call you out, or any other celebrity for that matter, because as an entertainer Mr Belafonte has used his music as a platform for greater things; he is a Civil Rights Activist, one of the people who fought for the freedom you so trivialise by using that ugly word, he Marched on Washington in 1963, he was a part of USA for Africa project that raised millions for Africa, alongside Springsteen, who has also used his music as a platform to help war veterans, Amnesty International and has been honoured as MusicCares Person of the Year, the same way Alicia Keys is an activist in her humanitarian efforts to Keep A Child alive by fighting aids…to artists like these their celebrity is more than just showing up and they recognise their fame as a tool to impact a lasting change not just increase the size of their bank balance.

 I’m not saying I’m any better at charity nor will I ever claim to be, but I do believe we all have a social responsibility, those of us who can, to perform.
 The reason Mr. Belafonte singles out Jay Z is because he is arguably the most influential artist of our time and has a wider reach.
 Its not okay for Jay Z to just make hit records, he ought to show up for humanity otherwise whatever legacy he cultivates will essentially be for naught.
 The world is saturated with the culture of self, politics and politicians are disheartening at present so celebrities are the other viable means by which change and charity will have a lasting impact on society, because they have no obligations to the left or right per se.